Debt-To-Income Ratio: How To Calculate DTI

 In addition to a low DTI, having a healthy credit score can boost your chances of approval.
 (Rocket HQSM is here when you’re ready to check your credit score for free and monitor your efforts over time!)

 Additionally, finding a lender with requirements that match your current financial situation may open the door to a competitive mortgage loan, even if you aren’t yet where you want to be.
-Visit Rocket Mortgage® by Quicken Loans® if you want to learn more about your mortgage options or begin the process of obtaining a new home loan.
+Visit Rocket Mortgage® if you want to learn more about your mortgage options or begin the process of obtaining a new home loan.

 Apply For A Mortgage Online